AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-Exactly one of an Input_Only or Output_Only aspect shall be specified as True
+The declaration of Volatile variable shall have exactly one of an Input_Only
-   in an ``object_declaration`` which is of a volatile type or specified as volatile.
+   or Output_Only aspect specified as True.
 A variable with a True Input_Only specification is an *external input*; a variable with a True Output_Only specification is an *external output*.
 [The rule that a volatile variable shall be either an input or an output only may be relaxed in a future version of SPARK.]

 #.
-A variable which is not volatile shall not have an Input_Only or Output_Only
+A variable which is not Volatile shall not have an Input_Only or Output_Only
    aspect specified as True.

 #.
 The Boolean expression of the aspect definitions of the Input_Only
    or Output_Only aspects shall be static.

 #.
 Contrary to the general SPARK 2014 rule that expression evaluation
-   cannot have side effects, a read of a volatile variable is considered to have side effects.
+   cannot have side effects, a read of an external input is considered to have side effects.
 To reconcile this discrepancy, a name denoting an external input shall only occur in the following contexts: